A-lin-dotcom/projects/Readme.md

 # New Project
-    In this repo i will be storing my projects of entire Software Field
+    In this repo i will be storing all my projects of entire 4 years of college.